Random-Penguin/HydraTextClient-AUR/README.md

 - Emotes/Emojis
   - Images saved to the emote directory (in settings -> theme)
   - Uses the name of the image as the emote name
+  - IMPORTANT: it is recommended to simplify your emote names (so everyone's can match to a degree)
+    - foxsmile -> smile
+    - foxpog -> pog
   - An emote is written as `{{e;[emote name]}}`
   - Emotes you do not have an image for are shown as `[emote name]`
 - Message effects